Sequences

 1. Write the outcome the sequence should create.

-2. Plan the emails and delays before opening the editor.
+2. Plan the emails and delays before you open the editor.

-3. Connect the email sending service that should send the sequence emails.
+3. Connect the email delivery service that should send the sequence emails.

 4. Add filters if some emails should only go to certain subscribers.